 OECD Maintains Cautious 5.1% Forecast

-The Organization for Economic Cooperation and Development has retained its 5.1 percent growth forecast for the Philippines for 2026, signaling confidence in the country's economic fundamentals despite recent headwinds.
-The projection comes with a caveat—the lower 2025 base makes this outlook more pessimistic than it appears on paper.
-OECD economists note that while the Philippines maintains robust domestic consumption and infrastructure spending, external uncertainties continue to temper expectations.
+The OECD retained its 5.1% growth forecast for 2026, signaling confidence in the Philippines' economic fundamentals despite recent challenges.
+The projection appears more pessimistic due to the lower 2025 base.
+OECD economists note robust domestic consumption and infrastructure spending, but external uncertainties continue to temper expectations.

 ADB Projects More Bullish 6.1% Expansion

-In contrast, the Asian Development Bank offers a more optimistic 6.1 percent growth projection for the Philippine economy in 2026.
-The ADB outlook reflects expectations of recovery in exports, continued foreign direct investments, and sustained government spending on infrastructure projects under the 'Build Better More' initiative.
-The divergence between these two respected institutions highlights the uncertainty surrounding the country's economic trajectory.
+The Asian Development Bank offers a more optimistic 6.1% growth projection for 2026.
+The outlook reflects expected recovery in exports, continued foreign direct investments, and sustained government spending under the 'Build Better More' initiative.
+This divergence highlights uncertainty surrounding the country's economic trajectory.

 2025 Performance Marks Weakest Expansion in Nine Years